Angels in Supernatural

 - The Dragon: Is blackmailed into becoming this to Metatron in "Holy Terror".
 Metatron has Gadreel kill people on his hit-list, including Kevin Tran.
 Gadreel later turns on him when he gets sick of Metatron's bullshit.

 - Enemy Within: Ezekiel convinces Dean that they cannot tell Sam about the possession because Sam would eject Ezekiel and then die.

-- Gentle Giant: Appears this when possessing Sam, Subverted after he switches to Metatron's team and murders Kevin.
+- Gentle Giant: Appears as this when possessing Sam.
+Subverted after he switches to Metatron's team and murders Kevin.